Everyday Things is a simple idea.

 Is: built to name constraints before prescribing solutions.

-Isn’t: thought leadership, trend commentary, or performance marketing theater.
+Isn’t: trend commentary, or performance marketing click-bait.